aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 The code must contain a validation that holds true for all nodes in the spec being selected by the validation containing the Rego rule.

+Optionally, the validation message can also be set in Rego code assigning a string (or a function that resolves to a string) to the `$message` variable.

 The following profile writes a simple rule to check that the tags defined in an OAS API are being used in all the operations in the API: